benchopt/template_benchmark_ml/README.rst

 This repo should be used with the following steps:

 1. Hit the `Use this template` button on the top of `this page <https://github.com/benchopt/template_benchmark>`_,
-2. Use the form to create a new github repository with your benchmark name,
+2. Use the form to create a new GitHub repository with your benchmark name,
 3. Clone the newly created repository on your computer,
-4. Run ``python clean_template.py`` script that will remove instruction relative to the template in ``README.rst`` and update it with your repo and org name.
+4. Run ``python clean_template.py`` script that will remove instructions relative to the template in ``README.rst`` and update it with your repo and org name.
 5. Edit the problem description in the ``README.rst``.
 6. Update ``objective.py`` and the files in ``datasets`` and ``solvers`` to create the benchmark.